allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 BigFlow allows you to adapt to a situation, you can:

-* Pick the right tool.
+* Pick the right technology.
 * Pick the parts of the framework that you need.
 * Start small and grow if needed.
 * Develop multiple workflows in a single project (workflow is a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)